🌈 Big Feelings, Little Bodies: How Everyday Play Builds Emotional Regulation in Toddlers

 • Letting your child take the lead in caring for their “characters”

-Puppets or small figures allow toddlers to explore feelings from a safe distance.
+Puppets or small figures let toddlers explore feelings from a safe distance.
 A puppet having a meltdown?
-Totally safe.
-And an amazing opportunity for learning.
+Totally safe, and a great opportunity for learning.

 Use this moment to model calming strategies: